 Re-reading Dr J David Hester’s letter of a few weeks ago has caused me to reflect….
-Judging, any sort of judging – bands, solos, cattle shows – is not easy.
+Judging, any sort of judging – bands, solos, cattle shows – is not easy, writes the Editor.
 I remind readers once more of the late Donald MacGillivray’s immortal words at Strathpeffer Games in the 1970s, ‘I hate judging – cattle shows or piping – one is always surrounded by a sea of disappointed faces at the end….’

 But, Donald conceded, someone had to do it or piping competition there would be none.
 It is essentially a subjective art, a subjectivity fed by experience, knowledge and ability.
 After many years playing and listening, one gets to know what one is looking for and, to quote another respected figure, P/M Donald MacLeod, after a lifetime at it one’s mind crosses into an area where that experience matures into instinct.
 ‘If it sounds right, it is right,’ as Donald put it.
 Adjudications then become easier; books are needed only for note reference.